We're going to Connected America, 2025! Click here to schedule a meeting with us whilst we’re there.

 3 Telecommunications Security Act 2021

 New legislation regarding a new telecoms security framework means UK Providers will need to comply with tighter security policies moving forward.
-Telecommunications provider duties will include identifying, reducing and preparing for security compromises, with the ability to remedy or mitigate their adverse effects.
+Telecommunications provider duties will include identifying, reducing, and preparing for security compromises, with the ability to remedy or mitigate their adverse effects.

 The act also provides new powers for the Government to make regulations setting out specific security measures to be taken by providers.
 The framework includes new powers to issue codes of practice containing technical guidance on how public telecommunications providers can meet their legal obligations.